 Inspired by Vox Day’s post The IQ Delta

-Most writing guides focus on the writing process, such as writing habits, not the quality of the writing itself.
+Most writing guides focus on the writing process, such as developing a writing habit, not the quality of the writing itself.
+No amount of persistence, positive affirmations, or word counts will help if the writing itself is no good.

 The amateur is taken aback by criticism; the professional anticipates it, both in the writing process and afterwards.